 Our goal is to grow your portfolio.
 Technology now allows for daily monitoring and the efficient application of target-band rebalancing, which we employ here at Heritage Investors, LLC.
 Research suggests that by using target-band rebalancing over traditional rebalancing techniques, we could even offset the advisory fees with the gains realized (as much as 1%)!
 We have not experienced much market volatility in the past decade and those days are quickly falling away.
 You may see more trades in your accounts as we work to hold the risk tolerances in these turbulent times.

-If you have any questions about rebalancing your portfolio or other financial questions, please reach out to us.
+If you have any questions about rebalancing your portfolio or other financial applications, please reach out to us.